vikingJason/5eVaultMain/content/2. DM Tools/Rules/variant-rules/Home Brew Rules.md

 #### Mark
 This option makes it easier for melee combatants to harry each other with opportunity attacks.

 When a creature makes a melee attack, it can also mark its target.
 Until the end of the attacker's next turn, any opportunity attack it makes against the marked target has advantage.
-The opportunity attack doesn't expend the attacker's reaction, but the attacker can't make the attack if anything, such as the [[Incapacitated]] condition or the [[shocking grasp]] spell, is preventing it from taking reactions.
+The opportunity attack doesn't expend the attacker's reaction, but the attacker can't make the attack if anything, such as the [[content/2.
+DM Tools/Rules/Conditions/Incapacitated]] condition or the [[shocking grasp]] spell, is preventing it from taking reactions.
 The attacker is limited to one opportunity attack per turn.

 #### Overrun
 When a creature tries to move through a hostile creature's space, the mover can try to force its way through by overrunning the hostile creature.
 As an action or a bonus action, the mover makes a Strength ([[Athletics - Strength]]) check contested by the hostile creature's Strength ([[Athletics - Strength]]) check.
 The creature attempting the overrun has advantage on this check if it is larger than the hostile creature, or disadvantage if it is smaller.
 If the mover wins the contest, it can move through the hostile creature's space once this turn.

 #### Shove Aside
-With this option, a creature uses the special [[shove]] attack from the "Player's Handbook" to force a target to the side, rather than away.
+With this option, a creature uses the special [[content/2.
+DM Tools/Rules/PF2E/traits/shove]] attack from the "Player's Handbook" to force a target to the side, rather than away.
 The attacker has disadvantage on its Strength ([[Athletics - Strength]]) check when it does so.
 If that check is successful, the attacker moves the target 5 feet to a different space within its reach.

 #### Tumble
 A creature can try to tumble through a hostile creature's space, ducking and weaving past the opponent.
 As an action or a bonus action, the tumbler makes a Dexterity ([[Acrobatics - Dexterity]]) check contested by the hostile creature's Dexterity ([[Acrobatics - Dexterity]]) check.
 If the tumbler wins the contest, it can move through the hostile creature's space once this turn.